-- An emergency plan based on hazards and risks identified in Markham. - Annual training and exercising of the Markham Control Group (MCG) which is composed of officials or employees of Markham that will direct Markham's response in an emergency, including the implementation of the Markham's emergency response plan and develop procedures to govern its responsibilities in an emergency. - Public education on risks to public safety and on public preparedness for emergencies. - An emergency operations centre (EOC) with the appropriate technological and telecommunications systems to ensure effective communication by the MCG in an emergency.
+- An Emergency Response Plan based on hazards and risks identified in Markham. - Annual training and exercising of the Markham Staff that will direct Markham's response in an emergency, including the implementation of the Markham's emergency response plan and develop procedures to govern its responsibilities in an emergency. - Public education on public preparedness for emergencies. - A designated emergency operations centre (EOC) equipped with appropriate technological and telecommunications systems to ensure effective communication by the EOC staff.